johnwarden/mecsim/README.md

 ### Square Root Preference Profiles

 Square root profiles have the form $`Vᵢ(y) = ∑ⱼ b_{i,j}√y_j`$.
 These are additive, concave and monotonically increasing, which is appropriate for budget allocation settings where there are diminishing marginal utility for the competing projects, but marginal utility never turns negative.
-This means voters always prefer to "use up" the whole budget, and this
+This means voters always prefer to "use up" the whole budget.

 ### Quasilinear Square Root Preference Profiles